 - Free contract management Excel templates

-Why might Excel contract management be the solution for contract lifecycle management?
+Why contract tracking in Excel is a good solution for contract lifecycle management?

 We recommend using a robust contract management tool when you can – but we accept that in some cases, Excel might just do the job.